Sbozzolo/kuibit/_sources/grid_data.rst.txt

 The :py:meth:`~.contains` is syntactic sugar for the same operation.

-To obtain all the coordinates in the grid, you can use the :py:meth:`~.coordinates` method.
+To obtain all the coordinates in the grid, you can use the :py:meth:`~.grid_data.UnfiromGrid.coordinates` method.
 This can be used in thre different ways.
 When called with no arguments, the output is a list of 1D arrays.
 Each of these arrays contains the coordinates along a fixed axis.
 For example, for the 2D grid, the first array will be the x coordinates, the second the y.
 Finally, with